FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - name
   - Type: string
   - Description: Name of the experiment
+- sample
+  - Type: Sample
+  - Description: Information about the sample
 - filename
   - Type: string
   - Description: Name of the experiment file (with the path)